paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-015-economic-recovery.md

 The Department of War was designated the Department of the Army and the title of the Secretary of War was changed to Secretary of the Army by section 205(a) of act July 26, 1947, ch.
 343, title II, 61 Stat.
 501. Section 205(a) of act July 26, 1947, was repealed by section 53 of act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 641. Section 1 of act Aug.
 10, 1956, enacted “Title 10, Armed Forces” which in sections 3011 to 3013 continued the military Department of the Army under the administrative supervision of a Secretary of the Army.

 #### Transfer of Functions
+Army and Navy Munitions Board ceased to exist when Chairman of Board of Munitions took office and records and personnel of Army and Navy Munitions Board were transferred to Munitions Board by act July 26, 1947, ch.
+343, title II, § 213, 61 Stat.
+505.

+#### Transfer of Functions
 Munitions Board abolished by section 2 of Reorg.
 Plan No. 6 of 1953, 18 F.R.
 3743, 67 Stat.
 638, set out in the Appendix to Title 5, Government Organization and Employees, and functions of Munitions Board transferred to Secretary of Defense by section 1 of Reorg.
 Plan No. 6 of 1953.

-Army and Navy Munitions Board ceased to exist when Chairman of Board of Munitions took office and records and personnel of Army and Navy Munitions Board were transferred to Munitions Board by act July 26, 1947, ch.
-343, title II, § 213, 61 Stat.
-505.

 #### Exceptions From Transfer of Functions
 For exception of functions of corporations of Department of Agriculture from transfer of functions to Secretary of Agriculture by Reorg.
 Plan No. 2 of 1953, see Exceptions From Transfer of Functions note set out under [section 712a of this title](./chapter-015-economic-recovery.md#section-712a).